Tile Staircase Ideas Enliven Your Stairs with Stunning Tile Designs

 The finish of the tile edges is significant in terms of safety issues.
 By ensuring there are no sharp edges, you can prevent serious accidents from happening.
 That’s why all edges should be rounded or bull-nosed as it is referred to as such in the industry jargon.

 Bullnose is a technique used to round off the edges by using special blades.
 Natural stones and porcelain tiles are perfect for this technique.
-But the key detail for the bullnose technique is that the stones and tiles have to feature a full body for the technique.
+But the key detail for the bullnose technique is that the stones and tiles have to feature a full body for the technique to be applied.

 []